NLxAROSA/nlxarosa.github.io/_posts/2024-10-23-are-you-really-in-control.md

 ## Are you really in full control?

 Are you deploying on a 3rd party cloud service, such as AWS, Azure or Google Cloud?
 Are you using 3rd party services in your application(s)?
 We are often depending on many 3rd party services, including (but certainly not limited to) hosting, DNS, databases, message queues, container runtimes, observability, logging, paging, Generative AI and many, many more.

-Many of them may be part of your own company/organisation, which may give you some control (but typically not full), but there may be just as many, or more, that you consume from a 3rd party, for which you will have no control at all.
+Many of these dependencies may be part of your own company/organisation, which may give you some control (but typically not full), but there may be just as many, or more, that you consume from a 3rd party, for which you will have no control at all.

 When it comes to 3rd party dependencies, you don't know when they'll deploy, regardless of the day and time.
 Even if none of them deploy on a Friday, things can still break or go down for reasons not known to you at this point in time.
 Things break.